 Likewise, your attorney will request that you secure any photographic or video evidence that may have captured the accident at this time as well.
 It’s important to do this as soon as possible, because most traffic, security, and surveillance systems routinely overwrite their footage.
 Once the footage has been overwritten, it will be impossible to recover.

-You’ll likely need to make official statements to the insurance company, or their attorneys, and your attorney will ensure that you understand the process thoroughly before the day comes.
+You’ll likely need to make official statements to the insurance company, or their attorneys, and your attorney will ensure that you understand the insurance claim process for car accidents thoroughly before the day comes.
 Your attorney will tell you to be truthful in your responses.
 He or she will guide you on which questions to answer and how, specifically, to do so.
 He or she will also tell you which questions you shouldn’t answer and why.

 At this point, you, and your lawyer, may decide to employ the use of expert witnesses.
 These witnesses can either be for accident reconstruction purposes, if the determination of fault is being argued or medical experts if the extent or impact of your injuries is in question.
-Each accident claim has unique circumstances, so even though the claims process is relatively standardized, you may or may not need to take this step.
+Each accident claim has unique circumstances, so even though the car insurance claim process is relatively standardized, you may or may not need to take this step.
 It will depend on whether the insurance company is willing to reach a reasonable negotiated settlement.
-The point of this process is to make you more or less whole, financially, after the accident.
+The point of the car insurance claim process is to make you more or less whole, financially, after the accident.

 Most insurance claims reach a negotiated settlement that is reasonable and acceptable to you.
 If that’s the case for you, congratulations, it’s over.
 If that isn’t the case, you still have options available to you, and this is the point in time that having an attorney already on board will pay the most dividends.